Reform UK's foreign policy plan: Get tough on Muslim Brotherhood 'terror group' | The National

 'Wet and feeble'

-A Reform government, he said, would be “happy to work” with Israel and the United States to confront the regime and would have proscribed the IRGC as a terror group a long time ago.
+A Reform government, he said, would be “happy to work” with Israel and the US to confront the regime and would have proscribed Iran's Islamic Revolutionary Guard Corps as a terror group a long time ago.

 The party has condemned the UK’s recognition of a Palestinian state, and Mr Tice also argued that pursuit of a two-state solution had “emboldened Hamas and harmed the peace process”.
 He called that a “complete red herring to the real issue”.